J. Robert Hunter

-Early life and education

-John Robert Hunter, Jr. was born on November 20, 1936, in New Orleans.
-His father was a marine insurance adjuster.
-He went to Clarkson University, Potsdam, NY, and earned his Bachelor of Science in physics in 1958.

 Career

 Early career

-In 1959, Hunter began his career at Atlantic Mutual Insurance Companies where he spent one year as Underwriter, then joined the National Bureau of Casualty Underwriters (NBCU), an organization of the Insurance Services Office (ISO) where at first he worked in the rate-filing and later became Actuarial Supervisor.
-From 1966 to 1970, he was an Associate Actuary at the Mutual Insurance Rating Bureau (MIRB) and the Mutual Insurance Advisory Association (MIAA).
+In 1959, Hunter began his career at Atlantic Mutual Insurance Companies where he spent one year as Underwriter, then joined the National Bureau of Casualty Underwriters (NBCU), an organization of the Insurance Services Office (ISO) where at first he worked in the rate-filing and later became actuarial supervisor.
+From 1966 to 1970, he was an associate actuary at the Mutual Insurance Rating Bureau (MIRB) and the Mutual Insurance Advisory Association (MIAA).

 Federal Insurance Administration

 From 1970 to 1980, Robert Hunter was appointed in multiple positions in the Federal Insurance Administration under the Department of Housing and Urban Development and became a Federal Insurance Administrator in 1974.
 He directed many nationwide programs such as the National Flood Insurance Program from 1974 to 1978.
 In 1977, he cut ties with the 132 companies managing flood insurance policies in all states after official reports concluded they were overcharging the government and underpaying homeowners, he subsequently proposed a bid for a single company to manage all policies, which was won by Electronic Data Systems.
 On the program's changes over four decades, Hunter presented different views that mostly included criticism.
 During his testimony before a congressional committee in 2006, he said that if the program's maps are not kept updated, the program should be ended.